joemoose/dungeoneers.d20/docs/1 Make an Adventurer.md

 ## Introduction

-You’re a newly minted dungeoneer: a tomb-raiding, treasure-seeking adventurer who wields a spellbook just as easily as a blade.
+You’re a newly minted adventurer: a tomb-raiding, treasure-seeking dungeoneer who wields a spellbook just as easily as a blade.
 You will live a dangerous life.
 You will delve into strange and mysterious places.
 With some luck, you might retire before dying.

 ## Step 1: Backstory